aridjayarecipes/cutesrecipes.web.app/content/post/2516-how-to-make-homemade-oats-chicken-and-veg-soup-healthy-and-delicious-creamy-soup.md

 Hey everyone, it's Brad, welcome to our recipe page.
 Today, we're going to make a special dish, oats chicken and veg soup/ healthy and delicious creamy soup.
 One of my favorites.
 For mine, I will make it a bit unique.
 This is gonna smell and look delicious.

 Creamy oats soup with vegetables - Ramadan soup recipe.
 Vegetarian and Vegan Vegetable Soup: Replace the chicken stock with vegetable stock.
-Today, I&#39;m gonna show you how to prepare a distinctive dish, oats chicken and veg soup/ healthy and delicious creamy soup.
+Today, I'm gonna show you how to prepare a distinctive dish, oats chicken and veg soup/ healthy and delicious creamy soup.
 Oats chicken and veg soup/ healthy and delicious creamy soup. chopped French bean•chopped carrot•chopped cabbage•chopped capsicum•boil chicken shredded•eggs beaten•sweet corn then grind•Oates.

 Oats chicken and veg soup/ healthy and delicious creamy soup is one of the most popular of recent trending foods on earth.
 It's enjoyed by millions every day.
 It's simple, it is quick, it tastes yummy.
 Oats chicken and veg soup/ healthy and delicious creamy soup is something which I've loved my whole life.
 They're fine and they look wonderful.